radu-matei/radu-matei.github.io/content/blog/signalr-core.md

 Handling connection and disconnection events
 --------------------------------------------

-Another thing we used to do in the old SignalR was to handle connection and disconnection events through some overriden methods in our hubs.
+Another thing we used to do in the old SignalR was to handle connection and disconnection events through some overridden methods in our hubs.
 We can still do this in an extremely similar way - below you can find the `OnConnectedAsync` and `OnDisconnectedAsync` methods:

 ```csharp
 public override Task OnConnectedAsync()